 T-84 Oplot is a Ukrainian main battle tank, an upgrade of Russian T-80UD with Ukrainian components.
 Ten T-84s entered service of the Ukrainian Armed Forces in 1999, but were later put to storage due to the unfavorable financial situation.
 In June 2016, the Ukrainian Ministry of Defense signed a contract with Kharkiv Enterprise plant to restore and upgrade all ten T-84 Oplot tanks.

 Note: The tanks shouldn’t be confused with BM Oplot, a different Ukrainian tank, see our list of vehicles.

-The first impressions were very positive, tanks were fast and their engine was reliable.
-Strong Resolve X was a success but it was just driving, the tanks did not fire a single round.
+The first impressions were very positive, the 6TD-2 diesel engine was reliable, quiet and the tank matched the speed of Abrams or Leclerc.
+Strong Resolve X was a success, but it was just driving around, the tanks did not fire a single round.
 Strong Europe was the complete opposite.
-During the offensive part of the exercise, only one tank could shot.
-The remaining four had issues with jammed gun or sensors.
+During the combat part of the exercise, only one Ukrainian tank could shoot.
+The remaining four had issues with sensors and guns’ jamming.